ModeratorPS/locksafe-v1/english.md

 ```
 Now save the Python code with the name **keypad_test.py**.
 Now run the code with the arrow!
-## 6. Relay and motor
+## 6. Relay and Lock
 **Install:**<br>
 1.Hole in the front of the box where the engine clicks in<br>
-2. Screw the motor to the ceiling towards the front<br>
+2.Screw the motor to the ceiling towards the front<br>
 3.Glue the relay next to the Pico with Tesa<br><br>
 **Connect:**<br>
 > **Warning**<br>